dnathanson/chatserver/README.md

 * User presence in Redis is not implemented yet
 * Implementation of various connection types supporting different push technologies not implemented yet
 * There are no checks to ensure that users are online before sending messages
-* There is no yet support for paging of message or contact lists which may be too long to handle in a single request
+* There is no support for paging of message or contact lists which may be too long to handle in a single request
 * There is no persistent storage for users, contacts or messages.
 Once the server shuts down, data is lost.
 * Need more documentation of API calls
 * Only a few unit tests implemented in the com.ddnconsulting.chatserver.dao.impl package.
 Clearly more unit test coverage is required.
 Let's call it a TODO.